nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <li>You should <b>NOT</b> be involved in inpatient care.</li>
 </ul>
 <b>Second priority:</b> daily scheduled outpatient encounters (telephone and face-to-face).
+You should NOT be involved in management of existing inpatients when in the role of consult intern.

 ### Expectations for <i>"Inpatient Intern"</i>:
 <ul>
 <li>On Thursdays, in clinic for face-to-face outpatient encounters.</li>
 <li>Other days: Working in a dyad with the second senior-most trainee.
 Make rounds together.
 Share note and order writing equitably.
-You should be in the OR when he or she is in the OR.
+You should be in the OR when he or she is in the OR, and you should be doing face-to-face or telephone encounters when he or she is doing telephone encounters.
 You should both see consults together.</li>
 </ul>

 ### Expectations of the Night Intern: